• Skip to primary navigation

 How To Run An Advertising Agency New Business Pitch

 advertisig agency new business pitchA high school teacher friend asked me to help her with a study plan about how an advertising agency manages the advertising agency new business pitch process.
-She is asking her students to run their own sales pitch for an imaginary client.
-I thought, what the heck, I’ll share some of my thinking with you.
+She asks her students to run their sales pitch for an imaginary client.
+I thought, what the heck?
+I’ll share some of my thoughts with you.
+If it’s good for high schoolers, it should work for y’all.

 Why me?
 Well, I did write the definitive book on ad agency new business pitching which included a detailed look at the advertising agency pitch process.
 What to do and what not to do and how doing the what not to do will cost your agency money, time, staff pain, and heartbreak.
 Somehow this teacher found my book.
 I guess Google works.